BaseMax/EcommercePHPDDD/README.md

 ## Features

 - Domain-Driven Design: The system adheres to DDD principles, helping you create a clear and structured architecture for your ecommerce application.
-- Restful API: The API is designed to be RESTful, enabling easy integration with various client applications.
 - PHP 8.2: Utilize the latest features and enhancements provided by PHP 8.2 for improved performance and maintainability.
 - Modular Design: The architecture promotes modularization, making it easier to add, update, or replace specific components of the system.
 - Custom ORM: Implement a simple Object-Relational Mapping (ORM) tailored to the needs of the ecommerce domain.